 This ability to dynamically adjust to changes within the environment underscores the key difference between AGVs and AMRs.
 While AGVs rely on rigid predefined routes that may become suboptimal or even hazardous when conditions change, AMRs employ advanced sensors, algorithms, and artificial intelligence to continuously evaluate and respond to their surroundings.

-AMR robots have advanced pallet detection – increasing productivity
+AMR robots also have advanced pallet detection on their side

 AMR Robots are far more adept than AGVs (Automated Guided Vehicles) in handling complex tasks like picking up pallets, especially in the domain of driverless forklifts where precision and adaptability are crucial.
 Having the AMR perform an independent pallet pick-up means that workers don’t have to interrupt their tasks to assist, creating a seamless flow in operations.